dinocosta/AdventOfCode2018/README.md

 ## Structure

-For each you have four files:
+For each day you have four files:

 * The README which contains the problems for both part one and part two for the specific day
 * The input file